 DXD Capital Provides Wealth Managers Access To Its Latest Self Storage Fund Via Icapital Marketplace

-DENVER, April 29, 2026 (GLOBE NEWSWIRE) -- DXD Capital, a data-driven real estate private equity firm, today announced that its third self-storage fund is now available on iCapital Marketplace.
+(MENAFN- EIN Presswire) EINPresswire/ -- DXD Capital, a data-driven real estate private equity firm, today announced that its third self storage fund is now available on iCapital Marketplace.

 By joining iCapital Marketplace, DXD Capital is expanding access for financial advisors to an asset class it believes has demonstrated resilient performance and consistent demand across economic cycles.